-I get a lot of questions from brides and grooms about engagement photography and prewedding photography.
-Today I thought I would give some more details to answer some of those questions.
+As a Minneapolis engagement photographer, my couples ask me a lot of questions about their engagement photography and prewedding sessions.
+Today I thought I would answer some of those questions.

 You know the old saying “Practice Makes Perfect”?
-If you want to feel more comfortable in front of a camera prior to your wedding day, it would definitely help to get some practice.
+If you want to feel more comfortable in front of a camera on your wedding day, it would help to practice.
 Engagement photography and prewedding photography is the perfect opportunity!

-My engagement sessions last around 1-2 hours, depending on the location and/or activity you’ve chosen.
-We generally work in the last two hours before sunset when outdoors, or almost any time when indoors.
-I want to help create a memorable experience that works best for you.
-So please don’t hesitate to ask if you have suggestions or ideas in mind.
+Typically, engagement sessions last around 1-2 hours.
+It really depends on the location and/or activity you’ve chosen.
+When outdoors, we generally work in the last two hours before sunset.
+When indoors, we can work almost any time of the day.
+I want to create a memorable experience that works best for you.
+Please don’t hesitate to ask if you have suggestions or ideas in mind.

-As an added benefit, the photos we capture from your engagement session are also perfect for Save-the-Date Announcements, Guest Books, Engagement Albums or Gift Prints.
-They are often cherished by couples simply because they showcase the two of you spending time together, often doing an activity you enjoy, without the formality of wedding day activities, wardrobes, locations and timelines.
+Your engagement photos are perfect for Save-the-Date Announcements, Guest Books, Engagement Albums or Gift Prints.
+They are often cherished by couples simply because they show you spending time together.
+They capture you during an activity you enjoy without wedding day formality.

 Where to Go

-Selecting locations or activities that are meaningful and important to you will almost always result in better engagement photography or prewedding photography.
-Think about how you like to spend time together and activities you both enjoy when considering options.
+Selecting locations or activities that are meaningful to you will almost always result in better engagement photos.
+Think about how you like to spend time together and activities you both enjoy.

 ~ Be comfortable.
-Select clothing that fits well and that compliments your figure.
+Select clothing that compliments you well.

-~ Avoid matching, but strive to compliment and coordinate each others’ outfit selections.
-Try to compliment each other in color, style and level of formality.
+~ Avoid matching, but compliment and coordinate together in color, style and level of formality.

 ~ Choose solid colors (not white).

-~ Don’t forget the details!
-Accessories, nails, shoes, etc. The level of care on even the little things can add up.
+~ Remember details!
+Accessories, nails, shoes, etc. The level of care on the little things add up.
 Choose neutral nail polish if using.

 ~ Don’t stress!
-Engagement photos should be fun…and they will be if you let yourself enjoy the experience.
-You might even consider having a date night after your session and enjoy the evening celebrating your engagement!
+Engagement photos will be fun if you let yourself enjoy the experience.
+Consider having a date night afterward to celebrate your engagement!

-Feel free to check my Pinterest “What to Wear // Engagements” board for visual representations of wardrobe concepts that work well together.
-And be sure to let me know if you have any other questions – I would love to help you achieve the engagement photography or prewedding photography of your dreams!
+Feel free to check my Pinterest “What to Wear // Engagements” board for visual representations of wardrobes that work well together.
+And be sure to let me know if you have any other questions.
+I would love to help you achieve the engagement or prewedding photography of your dreams!